How to Become an Immigration Lawyer

 One benefit to being an immigration lawyer is that you have your choice of a wide array of settings to work in.
 If you’re not sure where to start, a great way to understand the field is to gain hands-on experience.
 Internships, clinics, and volunteer and pro bono work can all provide a peek into the inner workings of immigration law.
 Not only can this help determine the best fit for you, it also sets you apart in the eyes of employers.

 If you’re interested in a government agency, the U.S. Citizenship and Immigration Services and the U.S. Immigration and Customs Enforcement are both worth exploring.
 Or, you may opt to volunteer with a non-profit that offers immigration law services.
+Legal aid and nonprofit case management software can help manage these services efficiently.
 Many also choose to gain experience in a law firm that specializes in immigration.

 4. Strengthen your knowledge